arghya-aratder/po_model/README.md

 build command: mvn install

-usage: to me imported in the target test project to implement the workflow in a test execution framework.
+usage: to be imported in the target test/automation project to implement the workflow in a test execution framework.